anace/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk weekdayactivitypatterns](figure/weekdayactivitypatterns-1.png)

-The weekday pattern looks very much like the average pattern, i.e. more steps in the morning, while the weekend pattern shows the steps distributed along the day.
+The weekday pattern looks very much like the average pattern, i.e. more steps in the morning, while the weekend pattern shows the steps more distributed along the day.